nanguoyu/SemiFlow/README.md

 [![codecov](https://codecov.io/gh/nanguoyu/SemiFlow/branch/master/graph/badge.svg)](https://codecov.io/gh/nanguoyu/SemiFlow)

 SemiFlow is a neural network framework for machine learning.
+There are two parts in this repository.

-I am going to implement a neural network framework in about a month. :)
+The first part is a tensorflow style deep learning framework.
+The second part is a Keras style deep learning framework.

 ## Install